carla-simulator/carla/Docs/ros_launchs.md

 <!---NODE-->
 <h4 style="margin-bottom: 5px"> <u>carla_ros_bridge</u> <small><i>(Node)</i></small> </h4>
-This node is in charge of most of the communication between CARLA and ROS for both the current state of the simulation, traffic lights, vehicle controllers and sensor data.
+This node is in charge of most of the communications between CARLA and ROS for both the current state of the simulation, traffic lights, vehicle controllers and sensor data.

 <p style="margin-bottom:-5px"> <b>Subscribed to:</b> </p>